Mark Phillips KC

 KC1999, Called to the Bar 1984

 Mark Phillips KC is an experienced Silk.
-A KC(QC) for 25 years (at the Bar for 40).
+A KC(QC) for 26 years (at the Bar for 41).
 Legal500 said: ‘Vastly experienced, quite probably the most so in the insolvency and restructuring space.
 Pragmatic and no-nonsense barrister, comes to a clear view and gives advice rather than just pointing out risks.’
 Mark has appeared in courts at every level and in several jurisdictions.
 He successfully represented liquidators in the Hong Kong Court of Appeal establishing that ‘Keepwell Deeds’, running into US$ billions, gave rise to provable debts against Chinese entities.

 His clients have included the Governor of the Bank of England, UEFA and the Football League as well as liquidators, directors, sportsmen (including Patrick Vieira, Thierry Henry and Lewis Hamilton) and premier sports clubs.
 He was named as Chancery Silk of the Year by Legal 500 in 2023 and Company/Insolvency Silk of the Year by Chambers and Partners in 2018.
-This year he was Highly Commended, runner up in the Lawyer Barrister of the Year.
+In 2024 he was Highly Commended, runner up in the Lawyer Barrister of the Year.

 In his autobiography “Calling the shots” David Dein, formerly the Vice Chairman of Arsenal, says of Mark “We retained the brilliant Mark Phillips QC.
 He really does have two brains!
 (As already mentioned, he went on to play a significant part in the legalities when we formed the Premier League.)”